Unsupervised edge map scoring: a statistical complexity approach: Cosine-based Similarity Measure (CSM).

-Our main goal in this paper is to define a new quality measure to score edge maps without knowledge of the Ground Truth.
-We will introduce now a discrepancy measure $q_{GT}$ only as an intermediate step in the definition of the final measure $C$.
+In this section, a cosine-based similarity measure $\mathcal{Q}_{\mathfrak{B}}$ is introduced as an intermediate step in the definition of the final measure $\mathcal{C}$, along with necessary notation.

-Let $I$ be an image with size $N\times M$, $b$ a edge map associated with $I$, this is, $b$ is a binary image with the same size than $I$, and $GT$ is its Ground Truth.
-Figure \ref{grafico_ejemplo_supervisado} is an example of such images.
-A simple measure of discrepancy between $b$ and $GT$ is the cosine of the angle $\beta$ between them, when they are seen as 1-d vectors (concatenating all columns one under another).
+Let $I$ be an image, $\textbf{b}$ an edge map associated with $I$, (this is, $\textbf{b}$ is a binary image with the same size as $I$), and $\textbf{g}$ its GT (if it is available).
+Figure \ref{grafico_ejemplo_supervisado} shows an example of such images.
+A simple measure of similarity between $\textbf{b}$ and $\textbf{g}$ is the cosine of the angle between them~\cite{Theodoridis2008}, when they are seen as 1-D vectors (concatenating all columns one under another).